NCAR/openiotwx/docs/installation/core_install.md

 }
 ```

+Much of this information is unnecessary for the functioning of your station.
+It is all quite
+interesting if you are using this project academically but, if not, the only things you will need
+to edit are "iotwx_wifi_pwd", "iotwx_wifi_ssid", and "iotwx_topic" (if you want to publish somewhere
+other than the main measurement hub).

-With details of each key described below.
+The details of each key are described below.

 | key | value / description |
 |:--:|:---|